TLuter-252/Linear-Regression-Case-Study/README.md

      - Residual Plots:
      - FICO Score had the strongest negative coefficient
      - Loan length (60-month) had mvery minimal positive effect on interest rate

+# 5- Key Results and Recommendations

+What drives interest rates the most?

+# 1- Credit Score (FICO):
+    - This is the biggest driver of interest rate.
+Increase in FICO score sharply lowers intersst rate.
+Business owners can save thousands by improving credit before applyiong.

+# 2- Loan Amount:
+    - Larger requested amounts bring slighly higher interest rates.
+Business owners showld request a loan with of the amount they actually need.

+# Advise to New Business Oweners

+  - Improve your FICO score before applying for a loan.

+  - Choose the shortest loan term you can afford to secure a lower rate.

+  - Ask only for the loan amount you need to avoid unnecessary rate increases.